The CEM programme at EDC helps you understand how to take full managerial charge of your business.

 Strategies for Growth

 One of the biggest challenges small enterprises face is that of short-term orientation.
 However, in order to be truly successful, organizations (especially small businesses) must think long-term.
 Strategies for growth has been designed to assist participants develop a conceptual framework for the planning process, build competitive edge to outperform competitors and above all, learn ways of effective implementation of these long-term plans.
 Computer-based strategy simulation will help participants sharpen their strategic planning abilities.

 In today’s information age, no business can survive without the use of technology.
 Increasingly, small businesses are competing effectively with large organizations through the use of appropriate technology.
 This module will help participants focus on how ICT strategy can be deployed in every facet of the business, leading to cost reduction, efficient organization and overall business growth.

 Many business concepts never go beyond the “Idea” stage.
 Even for functional businesses, they tend to lose focus during implementation.
 Developing a business plan helps participants to rigorously think through their business concept and develop a roadmap with specific milestones from the concept to the functional stage.
 This module will help entrepreneurs develop not just a business plan but unfolds what must be done for a successful implementation.

 A Certificate in Entrepreneurial Management will be awarded by the Enterprise Development Centre of Pan-Atlantic University to participants who have attended all the modules.
-Those who complete the CEM will also be entitled to become members of Enterprise Development Centre and enjoy the benefits of EDC membership.
+Those who complete the CEM will also be entitled to become alumni of Enterprise Development Centre.

 Register for CEM